ttbee0918/CARDS-PokemonPocket-scrapper/README.md

 - Scrapes card information from the Pokémon TCG Pocket website.
 - Extracts data like name, type, HP, attacks, weaknesses, and image URLs.
 - Saves the extracted data in JSON format.
+- It can be used as an API by https://github.com/LucachuTW/CARDS-PokemonPocket-scrapper/blob/main/pokemon_cards.json
 ## Requirements

 This project requires Python 3.x.
 To run the script, you need to install the following Python packages: